Reasons to Sell Your Home

 1. Low Mortgage Rates

 Last year, mortgage rates dipped lower than they’ve been in nearly 40 years.
-At just 2.71%, December’s rate was historical, and rates will likely remain low for most of 2021.
+At just 2.71%, December’s rate was historic, and rates will likely remain low for most of 2021.
 Subsequently, there’s been a huge surge in buyer demand, and some homeowners would have little to no difficulty selling their homes in such a market.
 In fact, many are receiving offers that are at or well above their asking price.

 2. Higher Home Values